awesomesmallwolf/MERN-Stack-demo/README.md

 ## how to run

 to run local with docker compose
-- docker compose up at root directory
+- open cmd console at root folder
+- docker-compose up --build
 - wait for it to finish creating all the images

 las imagenes que se van a crear son las siguientes: